darkskyapp/pbj/README.md

 or ".pbjz", it will decompress it for you.

 "PBJ" stands for "Peanut Butter and Jelly."
-The "J" also stands for "Jay" which is itself a diminuitive for "Jason."
+The "J" also stands for "Jay" which is itself a diminutive for "Jason."

 ![It's a sweet ride.](https://raw.github.com/darkskyapp/pbj/master/doc/sweetride.gif)